fornwall/allocation-counter/README.md

 [![Build](https://github.com/fornwall/allocation-counter/workflows/CI/badge.svg)](https://github.com/fornwall/allocation-counter/actions?query=workflow%3A%22CI%22)

 # allocation-counter
 Rust library to run code while counting allocations.
-Can be used to assert that the desired amount of memory allocations is not exceeded in tests.
+Can be used to explore memory allocation usage, or assert that the desired amount of memory allocations is not exceeded in tests.

 It works by replacing the System allocator with a custom one which increases a thread local counter on each memory allocation before delegating to the normal system allocator.